rahulpandey70/FORUMS-APP----MERN-STACK/README.md

 # FORUMS-APP----MERN-STACK

-### This is an open source project you can change or add new things and send a pull request.
+### This is an open source project you can change or add new things.

 # DEMO